 6. Mix Things Up

 Doing the same things day after day gets old.
 It’s why so many people suffer from job burnout – even early in their careers!
 (Research shows 23 percent of American employees are burned out “more often than not.”
 Another 44 percent say they feel burned out “sometimes.”
 That’s nearly 7 in 10 people!
 Employee burnout is real!)
 By combining real estate and interior design, you can lower your risk of getting burned out.
+Bear in mind setting up a home also requires carefully planned selection of furniture.

 In addition to infusing your design skills into your real estate business, you can look for opportunities to do other independent projects.
 This might include private consulting or even opening up a design store (online or brick and mortar).
 The options are virtually limitless!